ambientkit/ambient/DEPLOYMENT.md

 make az-init

 # You should get an output of your storage access key and connection string.
 # Add it to your .envrc file.
+Then run the command to trust and reload the
+# env variables.
+direnv allow

 # Create or update an Azure Function with a custom runtime, update env variables,
 # and then deploy the Go binary.
 make az-deploy

+# Remove resource group which removes the Azure Function and storage account.
+make az-delete

 # When you're done, you can stop the Azure CLI docker container from running in the background.
-make az-stop
+make azcli-stop
 ```